tlevine/multisensory-data-zipfian/data-dessert/readme.md

 I'm planning for about 40 people, one cookie each, with some extra to account for variance in recipe selections.

-Broadly speaking, we need these things.
+Broadly speaking, we need these food items.

+* Cookie base (We can swap brownie with cookie cake if that makes baking/purchasing easier.)
-* An uncut brownie without nuts
+  * An uncut brownie without nuts (120 square inches)
-* An uncut brownie with nuts
+  * An uncut brownie with nuts (20 square inches)
-* An uncut cookie cake without nuts
+  * An uncut cookie cake without nuts (210 square inches)
-* An uncut cookie cake with nuts
+  * An uncut cookie cake with nuts (70 square inches)
+* A package of each of these toppings (Other toppings can be substituted if these aren't easy.)
   * Oreos
   * Reese's Pieces
   * marshmallows
   * marashino cherries
   * jam
+* Icing
-* white icing
+  * white icing (enough for 400 square inches of cookie)
-* colorful icing of one color
+  * colorful icing of one color (just one small package)
-* colorful icing of another color
+  * colorful icing of another color (just one small package)
+* Two bottles of sprinkles, each of a different color
-* small plates or napkins
+* 40 small plates or napkins

+The plates of cookies are going to go on a map.
+I see a few reasonable ways of making the map

 * a big print-out of that big map
+* a tablecloth (on a table) that I can draw the map on
+* an area on the floor that I can put masking tape on

-## Amounts
+## Calculating amounts
 For the proportions of the cakes, consider this

     parking$private <- parking$Owner == 'Private'